4th July – 1st November 2020

 On the ground floor of the foundation’s spaces, the first eight projects are presented as a thematic journey through the regions explored by the Award.

-- The normalization of “conflict zones“.
-Lashkars (Pashtunistan) by Massimo Berruti and Gaza: the Book of Destruction by Kai Wiedenhöfer.
+- States of War.
+Lashkars (Pashtunistan) by Massimo Berruti, Gaza: the Book of Destruction by Kai Wiedenhöfer.

 - Modern slavery.
 The Trap: Slavery and Trafficking in Women in Nepal by Lizzie Sadin and Libya: Human Trafficking Hub by Narciso Contreras.